Zizi1701/Portfolio/README.md

 # 💻 Aziz SW Portfolio

 Welcome to my personal portfolio repository!
-Thia Project site is live at https://zizi1701.github.io/Portfolio/ This repo showcases a collection of projects I’ve worked on as an Information Systems student — from UI/UX case studies and academic system designs to health-tech app concepts and business competition strategies.
+This Project site is live at https://zizi1701.github.io/Portfolio/ This repo showcases a collection of projects I’ve worked on as an Information Systems student — from UI/UX case studies and academic system designs to health-tech app concepts and business competition strategies.

 ---